-From the time you access the market – let’s just say, to buy a stock till the time the stocks come and hit your DEMAT account, a bunch of corporate entities is actively involved in making this work for you.
+From the time you access the market – let’s say, to buy a stock till the stocks come and hit your DEMAT account, many corporate entities are actively involved in making this work for you.
 These entities play their role quietly behind the scene, always complying with the rules laid out by SEBI and ensure an effortless and smooth experience for your transactions in the stock market.
 These entities are generally referred to as the Financial Intermediaries.

 Together, these financial intermediaries, interdependent of one another, create an ecosystem in which the financial markets exist.
 This chapter will help you get an overview of what these financial intermediaries are and the services they offer.

 The stockbroker is probably one of the most important financial intermediaries that you need to know.
 A stockbroker is a corporate entity, registered as a trading member with the stock exchange and holds a stockbroking license.
 They operate under the guidelines prescribed by SEBI.

 A stockbroker is your gateway to stock exchanges.
-To begin with, you need to open something called a ‘Trading Account’ with a broker who meets your requirements.
+First, you need to open something called a ‘Trading Account’ with a broker who meets your requirements.
 Your requirement could be as simple as the proximity between the broker’s office and your house.
-At the same time, it can be as complicated as identifying a broker who can provide you a single platform using which you can transact across multiple exchanges across the world.
+Simultaneously, it can be as complicated as identifying a broker who can provide you with a single platform using which you can transact across multiple exchanges across the world.
 At a later point, we will discuss what these requirements could be and how to choose the right broker.

 - You can go to the broker’s office and meet the dealer in the broker’s office and tell him what you wish to do.
 A dealer is an executive at the stock broker’s office who carries out these transactions on your behalf.

 - You can make a telephone call to your broker, identify yourself with your client code (account code) and place an order for your transaction.
 The dealer at the other end will execute the order for you and confirm the status of the same while you are still on the call.